 Pharmacy Quality Scheme – Safeguarding

-To be eligible to collect the points necessary to claim a payment for the Pharmacy Quality Scheme, community pharmacy contractors must meet four gateway criteria, one of which is that on the day of the declaration:
+To be eligible to collect the points necessary to claim a payment for the Pharmacy Quality Scheme, community pharmacy contractors must meet four gateway criteria, one of is that on the day of their declaration (which must be done between 3rd February 2020 and 28th February 2020):

-‘80% of all pharmacy professionals have achieved level 2 safeguarding status for children and vulnerable adults in the last two years’.
+‘80% of all registered pharmacy professionals working at the pharmacy have achieved level 2 safeguarding status for children and vulnerable adults in the last two years prior to the date of their declaration’.

 Click on a heading below for more information.